mirco-heidemann/Analytics/README.md

-# Jahresschadentrend
+A collection of scripts for various analytical tasks at GVZ, including:

-Trend modelling of yearly losses for both, natural hazards and fire.
+- Trend analyses of yearly losses